Zambia Railways

-Zambia Railways (ZR) is the national railway company of Zambia, one of the two major railway organisations in Zambia.
+Zambia Railways (ZR) is the national railway company of Zambia and one of the two major railway organisations in Zambia.
 The other system is the binational TAZARA Railway (TAZARA) that interconnects with the ZR at Kapiri Mposhi and provides a link to the Tanzanian port of Dar es Salaam.

+Currently, the Zambia Railways Line travels from the Victoria Falls border to Chingola via Livingstone, Choma, Mazabuka, Lusaka, Kabwe, Kapiri Mposhi, Ndola and Kitwe for freight services.
+Pure passenger services are only offered between Livingstone and Kitwe; mixed services operate between Livingstone and Mulobezi.